About the Office of Equal Opportunity and Access (EOA)

-The Equal Opportunity Office is responsible for investigating complaints arising out of the Policy Against Discrimination, Harassment, and Related Interpersonal Violence and the Title IX Policy & Procedures.
-The EO Office assumes responsibility for implementation of these policies, and provides advice, assistance, and training on all issues related to harassment, discrimination, sexual misconduct, sexual harassment under Title IX, and retaliation.
-EO documents are available in alternative formats by contacting the EO office at (413) 545-3464 or firstname.lastname@example.org.
+The Office of Equal Opportunity and Access is responsible for investigating complaints arising out of the Policy Against Discrimination, Harassment, and Related Interpersonal Violence and the Title IX Policy & Grievance Procedures.
+The EOA Office assumes responsibility for implementation of these policies, and provides advice, assistance, and training on all issues related to harassment, discrimination, sexual misconduct, sexual harassment under Title IX, and retaliation.
+EOA documents are available in alternative formats by contacting the EOA office at (413) 545-3464 or @email.

 The University has a separate Title IX Policy & Procedures to address complaints of sexual harassment as defined by Title IX of the Education Amendments of 1972, 34 CFR 106 Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance (May, 2020).
 The Title IX Policy and Procedures provides both informal and formal methods for complaint resolution.
+The Title IX Policy Hearing Procedures govern the hearing process for formal complaints filed under the Title IX Policy and Procedures.
 In addition, the University created the Title IX Coordination Team to further evaluate and address sexual harassment and sexual violence, working to ensure resources and responses are holistically coordinated.

 Title IX Coordinator